helsingborg-stad/helsingborg-io-sls-api/services/html-pdf-ms/README.md

 - Deploy the pdf storage bucket from the helsingborg-io-sls-resources repo.

-- Deploy the chorme-aws-lambda layer from the helsingborg-to-sls-resource repo.
+- Deploy the chrome-aws-lambda layer from the helsingborg-to-sls-resource repo.
 This is needed in order lambdas to access and use puppeteer.

 Now you are all set to deploy this service.